logicent/crudle/README.md

 - **People** - add users, user groups, roles and permissions and view user logs
 - **Printing** - create print styles, print formats and configure print devices

-_Core app_ - to manage the core app-level interaction like authentication
+_App modules_ - contains core app functionality like auth, crud, email etc
 - **backend/_config** to define app-level conventions
-- **backend/database/commands** to contain db commands that run db migrations
+- **backend/database/commands** to run db migrations and related database tasks
-- **backend/main/enums** to define app-level enumerations
-- **backend/main/helpers** to provide reusable app functions
+- **backend/main** to define app-level enums and provide reusable app functions
-- **backend/{module_name}** to contain core app functionality
+- **backend/listing** to display a set of data entries in a multi-record viewer
+- **backend/setting** to define UI preferences and system-level operation menus
+- **backend/workflow** to define approval routing, change triggers and statuses

-_User modules_
+_Extension modules_
-- **modules/dashboard** - view the dashboards created using the dashboard + data widget tools
-- **modules/reporting** - view the reports created using the query/report builder + templates
-- **modules/web_cms** - to easily set up a front-end site for users to engage with you online
+- **modules/web_cms** - to set up a website for content publishing and engagements
-- **modules/workspace** - define work spaces customized to view shortcuts and UI data widgets

 ### Technology Stack
 **Programming Languages and Frameworks**